Huy-DNA/MPiSC/report/chapters/theoretical-aspects/index.typ

 We use a simple performance model, inspiring by the big-O notation for worst-case time complexity.
 Specifically, we model the latency of a operation by counting the number of remote operations and local operations taken by that operation.
 This model is simple but sufficient, as our two new algorithms are wait-free, which ensures that the worst-case time complexity of them cannot be infinite.

-For blocking algorithms such as our adapted version of FastQueue, we includes a parameter representing the number of retrials in the estimation, as the worst-case time complexity can be infinite.

-== Theoretical proofs of FastQueue

-In this section, we provide proofs covering all of our interested theoretical aspects in our adapted version of FastQueue.

-=== Correctness

-==== ABA problem

-There's no CAS usage in FastQueue, therefore, there's no ABA problem.

-==== Memory reclamation

-There's no dynamic memory allocation or deallocation in FastQueue, therefore, there can be no unsafe memory reclamation.

-==== Linearizability

-#theorem(name: "Linearizability of FastQueue")[FastQueue is linearizable.]

-=== Progress guarantee

-It's trivial that FastQueue's enqueue operation is wait-free, as there's no looping or waiting for other processes.
-On the other hand, dequeue is blocking, as it needs to spin waiting for an enqueuer to set an entry's flag to true.
-If the enqueuer suspends, the dequeuer is blocked indefinitely.

-=== Performance model

 == Theoretical proofs of the distributed SPSC

 In this section, we focus on the correctness and progress guarantee of the simple distributed SPSC established in @distributed-spsc.